rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 PROTIP: Kubernetes recently added <strong>auto-scaling</strong> based on metrics API measurement of demand.
 Before that, Kubernetes manages the instantiating, starting, stopping, updating, and deleting of a <strong>pre-defined number of pod replicas</strong> based on declarations in <strong>*.yaml</strong> files or interactive commands.

-<strong>Kublet</strong> constantly compares the status of pods against what is declared in yaml files, and will start or delete pods as necessary.
+<strong>Kublet</strong> constantly compares the status of pods against what is declared in yaml files, and starts or deletes pods as necessary to meet the request.

 This Kublet is automatically installed.
 Each <strong>kubelet</strong> is the "control pane" that runs its node.